 Fast forward to Q2’16, and activity had ramped up: in the quarter, eBay acquired an AI company (Expertmaker), was in talks to acquire another (Salespredict, which it bought in Q3’16), and mentioned AI almost 15 times during the quarterly earnings call.

 After eBay, Etsy was the next retailer to mention an AI strategy.
 Its initial mention of machine learning in Q3’16 was in reference to its language translation tool.
-In the same quarter, Etsy acquired computer vision startup Blackbird technologies.
+In the same quarter, Etsy acquired computer vision startup Blackbird Technologies.
+In May 2018, Etsy announced the opening of its third AI research and development center.
+In 2019, Etsy announced it had added $260M in gross merchandise sales over the previous two years since having search and another site functions use machine learning.

 Image search startup ViSenze works with clients like Uniqlo, Myntra, and Japanese e-commerce giant Rakuten.
 ViSenze allows in-store customers to take a picture of something they like at a store, then upload the picture to find the exact product online.

-The startup, which has offices in California and Singapore, raised a $10.5M Series B in 2016 from investors including the venture arm of Rakuten.
-It recently entered the Unilever Foundry, which allows startups in Southeast Asia to test pilot projects with its brands.
+The startup, which has offices in California and Singapore, raised a $10.5M Series B in 2016 from investors including the venture arm of Rakuten, and a $20M Series C in 2019.

 Other startups focus on very specific markets.
 For example, China-based 9KaCha offers an online marketplace for imported wine, using computer vision for product searches.

-Another startup developing AI for online search recommendations is Israel-based Twiggle.
+Another startup developing AI for online search recommendations is Israel-based Twiggle, which has raised $35M.

 AI has also found applications in personalizing consumer experience.